Past Public Input Opportunities 2013 Environmental Study Feasibility Study

 The City of Raleigh, in cooperation with the Federal Railroad Administration (FRA) and the North Carolina Department of Transportation (NCDOT), is studying the proposed extension of West Street adjacent to the proposed Raleigh Union Station.
 The City has been evaluating street connectivity around the Boylan Wye railroad junction as far back as the 1960s.
-This project aims to provide better connectivity for pedestrians and vehicles across the Wye and support the increase transit associated with the proposed Raleigh Union Station, which includes light rail, commuter rail, high speed rail, and local and regional commuter buses.
+This project aims to provide better connectivity for pedestrians and vehicles across the Wye and support the increased transit associated with the proposed Raleigh Union Station, which includes light rail, commuter rail, high-speed rail, and local and regional commuter buses.